iFixit/core-design/packages/components/readme.md

 ## Naming Components

-When creating new component tags, use the `core-` prefix (kebab-case).
+When creating new components, use the `core-` prefix. e.g. `core-button`, `core-icon`, etc are valid names.

-e.g. `core-button`, `core-icon`, etc are valid names.
 Custom Elements must contain kebab-case names so they do not collide with existing html elements.

 ## API